• Home

 Today, while the streets and alleys are all in the same places - and even a few trees that were captured on film 90+ years ago are still standing - only a few of the buildings seen in the films are still around.

-To make a small donation now and unlock ALL the content on the site, click here.
+Click here to make a small donation and unlock ALL the content on the site.

 Charley Chase - All Wet (1924)

-Filming location then and now Charley Chase movie All West comparing 1924 and today.
+Then and now view: Filming location Charley Chase movie All Wet.
+1924 vs today.
 Culver City.

 The bulk of this Charley Chase comedy short was filmed in one of the oldest residential neighborhoods in Culver City, California.
 At the time (1924), the streets had been recently paved and the water, sewer and electric utilities were in place waiting for the lots to be sold and the homes to be built.

-During the filming, a few homes had already been built and we can see several others under construction.
+During the filming, a few homes here on the 8900 block of Carson Street had already been built and we can see several others under construction.
 Many of these homes still stand today.

 The movie location then and now photo comparison above dramatically illustrates how the neighborhood has evolved over the last 100 years.

-Current members who have supported this site with a small donation can view the complete filming locations then and now photo comparison gallery and learn the exact filming locations in the Charley Chase Filming Locations Photo Gallery section of the website by clicking here and scrolling down the page.
+Current members who have supported this site with a small donation can view the complete filming locations then and now photo comparison gallery and learn the exact filming locations in the Charley Chase Filming Locations Photo Gallery section of the website by clicking here:

 If you would like to support this site and become a member, click here to donate - and thank you!